StevenClontz/DMSGSL-CodeOfLaws/README.md

     - The DMS Department Chair and other faculty
     - The Graduate Student Council and other graduate student leadership
 * Organizing professional and social events for the benefit of DMS graduate students
-* Organizing the DMS Graduate Student Mentor program
+* Supporting the DMS Graduate Student Mentor program
-* Mobilize DMS graduate students to represent mathematics for COSAM Outreach
+* Supporting COSAM Outreach efforts by helping represent mathematics

 ## Article 4: Meetings